alptunga/alptunga.github.io/_posts/2019-04-12-OSCE-Write-Up.md

 ---

 **This post is not a write up per se.
-It is a list of short notes helped me learn most from both course and the exam and not noted in popular write-ups**
+It is a list of short notes helped me learn most from both course and the exam and not noted in popular write-ups.**

 **Preparation**